 Finally, make sure that any images used serve to complement the email, not distract from the message.
 It’s important that the images used aren’t generic stock images that don’t relate to the content itself, and also that the image-to-text ratio isn’t too unbalanced.

 Well-designed buttons serve to draw attention to important action steps within the email.
-It’s a good idea to have different button designs and colors for different priorities.
+Having different button designs and colors for different priorities is a good idea.

 For example, the CTA could be a blue button with white text.
 Then, a “register” or other secondary element button could be light gray with black text.